Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Introduction

-In Section~\ref{sec:multipartite}, we show that by taking LOSR-entanglement as the appropriate notion for Bell scenarios, one can resolve an analogous (but previously unrecognized) anomaly concerning the interconversion between genuinely 3-way entangled states and genuinely 3-way nonlocal boxes.
+In Section~\ref{sec:multipartite}, we show that by focussing on LOSR-entanglement rather than LOCC-entanglement, one can resolve an analogous (but not previously articulated) anomaly concerning the interconversion between genuine 3-way entangled states and genuine 3-way nonlocal boxes.
 The resolution highlights the fact that the notion of genuine multipartite entanglement changes when entanglement is judged relative to LOSR rather than LOCC.
-Furthermore, our notion of genuine multipartite entanglement does not have a pathological property that the traditional notion exhibits, namely that the to set of states which are not genuinely multipartite entangled fails to be closed under tensor product~\cite{tejada2020starnetworks}.
+Furthermore, our notion of genuine multipartite entanglement does not have a pathological property that the traditional notion exhibits, namely, the failure of the closure under tensor products of the states which are {\em not} genuinely multipartite entangled~\cite{navascues2020genuine,contreras2021,MultipartiteProblem2020Luo}.

-In Section~\ref{sec:selftesting}, we demonstrate that well-known results concerning self-testing of entangled states can be understood naturally within a resource theory that allows both entangled states and nonlocal boxes as resources, as long as the resource of entanglement is judged relative to LOSR rather than LOCC.
-Not only does our approach provide a more elegant characterization of self-testing, it also extends the realm of applicability of self-testing.
-For example, our definition can be applied to mixed states.
-Indeed, we prove that some mixed states can be self-tested, overturning the prior claims~\cite{Coladangelo2017,Supi2018Mutliselftest,vsupic2019self} that this is impossible.
+In Section~\ref{sec:selftesting}, we demonstrate that well-known results concerning {\em self-testing} of entangled states~\cite{mayers1998quantum,mayers2003self,vsupic2020self,Scarani2019} can be better understood in terms of the interplay of the nonlocality of boxes and the LOSR-entanglement of states.
+While our resource-theoretic approach to self-testing coincides with the usual approach for pure states and convexly extremal boxes, we show that it provides a corrective to the standard definition for the case of mixed states and convexly nonextremal boxes.
+In doing so, we show that both of these appear in nontrivial instances of self-testing, despite previous claims to the contrary.
+We also show that the clarity of our principled approach to self-testing makes it easy to resolve ambiguous cases (e.g., chiral states), and to extend self-testing to novel scenarios and even novel types of resources and novel resource theories.

-We close by deriving some general results about the preorder of pure entangled states under LOSR.
+In Section~\ref{sec:RTLOSR}, we derive some general results about the preorder of pure entangled states under LOSR.
 These results will justify some of the critical steps in our arguments, so we will be referencing forward to them throughout the text.

+Section~\ref{NetworkStructure} explains why the nonclassicality of correlations, and thus entanglement, is only defined {\em relative to} a network structure among the parties.
+We also note that one can study the interplay of entanglement and nonlocality in a network structure incorporating classical communication between the parties by restricting attention to boxes that have space-like separated wings.
+We contrast the nature of this interplay with the one observed for the network with common sources, and we highlight what needs to be done to properly formalize such an approach.

+In Section~\ref{Werner}, we discuss the consequences of our approach for what is often taken to be a surprising aspect of the interplay of entanglement and nonlocality, namely, the fact that there are mixed entangled states that cannot violate any Bell inequality.